-Telenor ASA (TEL), the Nordic countries’ biggest phone operator, said a dispute with Russian regulators about ownership of VimpelCom Ltd. (VIP) will end after billionaire Mikhail Fridman’s Altimo boosted its stake in the world’s sixth- biggest mobile phone company.
+Telenor ASA (TEL), the Nordic countries’ biggest phone operator, said a dispute with Russian regulators about ownership of VimpelCom Ltd. (VIP:US) will end after billionaire Mikhail Fridman’s Altimo boosted its stake in the world’s sixth- biggest mobile phone company.

 VimpelCom’s American depositary receipts jumped 8.7 percent to $10.20 in New York yesterday, the highest level since May 1, after Altimo, Alfa Group’s telecommunications division, said it raised its stake in VimpelCom to 40.5 percent of the voting rights by purchasing 305 million shares from Egyptian billionaire Naquib Sawiris’s Weather Investments II.
 The Bloomberg Russia-US Equity Index (RUS14BN) of the most-traded Russian companies in New York climbed to a three-month high.